ecodynlab/GALUP/Modules/Module 4.md

 -  **Parallelepiped Classifier**: uses a decision rule to classify multispectral data by forming a n-dimensional parallelepiped classification in image data space by assigning given pixels to classes based on threshold values.
 - **Gaussian Maximum Likelihood Classifier (GMLC)**: assumes that each class in each band is normally distributed and evaluates both variance and covariance of the category spectral response patterns when classifying an unknown pixel.
-- **Random Forest Classifier**: an ensemble learning method that creates a multitude of decision trees and takes the average of the trees for classifcaiton.
+- **Random Forest Classifier**: an ensemble learning method that creates a multitude of decision trees and takes the average of the trees for classification.
 The random forest  algorithm can also classify variable importance.
 - **Support Vector Machine (SVM) Classifiers**: a collection of non-parametric learning algorithms which finds the optimal separating hyperplane between classes by focusing on the training data.
 - **Continuous Change Detection and Classification (CCDC)**: a general-purpose algorithm that evaluates changes in land cover, land use, or condition over time.
 The algorithm includes a two-step masking algorithm to eliminate any noisy data caused by snow, clouds, or cloud shadows.
 Classification occurs after change is detected in a pixel value.